RchGrav/PARTICLES/README.md

 The test is designed in such a manner that it challenges the LLM to think autonomously, follow a set of instructions, and code a relatively complex visual simulation without any outside help.
 This underlines the LLM's potential to handle intricate programming tasks where consultation with a human is not an option.

 ```
-This test is designed to assess your coding skills and creativity.
-Your success as a programmer in the industry depends on your ability to complete this task and outperform other programmers.
+This test is designed to evaluate your coding skills and creativity.
+As a programmer, your success in the industry depends on your ability to complete this task and outperform other programmers.

 Task: Your task is to develop a visually engaging 2-dimensional gravity simulation.
 The simulation should incorporate the following features: